lucasjoliveau/doc/fr/developer/reference/frontend/qweb.md

 String

-The engine exposes an other method which may be useful in some cases (e.g. if you need a separate template namespace with, in Odoo Web, Kanban views get their own `QWeb2.Engine()` instance so their templates don’t collide with more general « module » templates):
+The engine exposes an other method which may be useful in some cases (e.g. if you need a separate template namespace with, in Konvergo ERP Web, Kanban views get their own `QWeb2.Engine()` instance so their templates don’t collide with more general « module » templates):